How long should a blog post be is one of those funny questions? We ask this question often because the answer changes every year.

 Why is writing too much bad for a blog post?

 It is easy to lose your audience if you write too much content.

-The publishing platform, Medium, did a little research to determine how much time people will spend reading a blog post.
-The average they found was about seven minutes.
+The platform, Medium, did research to determine how much time people will spend reading a blog post.
+The average they found was about 7 minutes.

 A more recent survey by Snap Agency found that 51% of respondents wanted to read content that was between 700 and 1,500 words.
 In contrast, only 27% of respondents answered that blog posts of 300 to 700 words were preferable.

-CoSchedule took a look at its own high-performance blog posts and discovered that each of its post on the first page of Google actually had more than 2,000 words, which shows that investing work to create even more extensive content could be a smart decision for your own strategy.
+A company named CoSchedule took a look at its own high-performance blog posts and discovered that each of its posts on the first page of Google actually had more than 2,000 words, which shows that investing work to create even more extensive content could be a smart decision for your own strategy.